holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 #### 1.4.1 Defining Priorities & Strategies

-A Circle Lead may define relative priorities for the Circle.
+A Circle Lead may judge the relative value of potential Circle efforts, to help clarify and align priorities across Roles.
 In addition, a Circle Lead may define a more general **_“Strategy”_** for the Circle, or multiple Strategies, which are heuristics that guide the Circle’s Roles in self-identifying priorities on an ongoing basis.

 #### 1.4.2 Controling Circle Assets